 But what does the science say?

-Fortunately, weed’s painkilling properties have been studied the most, out of all its effects.
+Fortunately, weed’s painkilling properties have been studied a lot, probably the most out of all its many health benefits.

 The discovery of the endocannabinoid system and cannabinoid receptors in the human body in the last two decades of the 20th century made clinicians think — can marijuana be used to treat pain?